algorand/go-algorand/heartbeat/README.md

 ## Challenges

 The absenteeism checks quickly suspend a high-value account if it becomes inoperative.
-For example, and account with 2% of stake can be marked absent after 500 rounds (about 24 minutes).
+For example, an account with 2% of stake can be marked absent after 500 rounds (about 24 minutes).
 After suspension, the effect on consensus is mitigated after 320 more rounds (about 15 minutes).
 Therefore, the suspension mechanism makes Algorand significantly more robust in the face of operational errors.